2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cost of product revenue includes expenses related to process development as well as scientific and technical operations when these operations are attributable to marketed products.
 When the activities of these operations are attributable to new products in development, the expenses are classified as research and development expenses.

-Expenses associated with remediating the issues identified in the Warning Letter for the three and nine months ended September 30, 2018 were approximately $0.1 million and $1.3 million, respectively, and are reflected in cost of product revenue in the accompanying consolidated statements of operations.
-For the three and nine months ended September 30, 2017, these expenses totaled $2.0 million and $2.5 million.
-In addition, for the nine months ended September 30, 2018, all operating expenses associated with the Boca Facility, other than the Nabi-HB production that was capitalized into inventory, have been expensed as incurred.
+Expenses associated with remediating the issues identified in the Warning Letter for the three months ended March 31, 2019 and 2018 were approximately $0.1 million and $0.7 million, respectively, and are reflected in cost of product revenue in the accompanying consolidated statements of operations.
+In addition, for the three months ended March 31, 2019, all operating expenses associated with the Boca Facility, other than the Nabi-HB production and contract manufacturing production that was capitalized into inventory, have been expensed as incurred.

 Loss per common share

 The Company follows recognized accounting guidance which requires all equity-based payments, including grants of stock options, to be recognized in the statements of operations as compensation expense based on their fair values at the date of grant.
 The Company uses the Black-Scholes option pricing model to determine the fair value of options granted.
-Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term (see Note 5).
+Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated vesting period of the award, which is generally four years (see Note 7).
+Stock options granted under the Company’s equity incentive plans generally have a term of 10 years.

 In accordance with U.S. GAAP, the Company is required to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 Derecognition of a tax benefit previously recognized could result in the Company recording a tax liability that would reduce net assets.
-Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of September 30, 2018 and December 31, 2017.
-The Company is subject to income tax examinations by major taxing authorities for all tax years since 2013 and its tax returns may be subject to review and adjustment at a later date based on factors including, but not limited to, on-going analyses of and changes to tax laws, regulations and interpretations thereof.
-No interest expense or penalties have been recognized as of September 30, 2018 and December 31, 2017.
-During the three and nine months ended September 30, 2018 and 2017, the Company recognized no adjustments for uncertain tax positions.
+Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of March 31, 2019 and December 31, 2018, and during the three months ended March 31, 2019 and 2018, the Company recognized no adjustments for uncertain tax positions.

 Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (“ASU 2016-02”), which requires lessees to recognize assets and liabilities for the rights and obligations created by most leases on their balance sheet.
 The guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Early application is permitted.
 ASU 2016-02 requires modified retrospective adoption for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
-Based on the lease agreements the Company had in place as of September 30, 2018, and after giving effect to the Company’s obligation to transfer ownership of two of its plasma collection centers to Biotest on January 1, 2019 (see Note 3), the Company does not believe this new standard will have a material impact on its consolidated financial statements and related disclosures.
+The Company adopted ASU 2016-02 on January 1, 2019 using the option to recognize the cumulative-effect adjustment, if any, as of the date of application, which was also January 1, 2019.
+As a result, there will be no restatement of comparative periods.
+The Company recognized right-to-use assets and corresponding lease liabilities of approximately $1.4 million at the date of adoption (see Note 12).
+The Company also elected the “package of practical expedients”, which permits the Company to not reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
+In addition, the Company elected the short-term lease recognition exemption for all leases that qualify, including the agreement under which the Company occupies certain office space as discussed in Note 8.

 The entire disclosure for all significant accounting policies of the reporting entity.